 Moon Ridge Farm is ‘Dedicated to Poultry’.

-A family farm in the heart of Devon just minutes from Exeter city centre
+Situated in the heart of Devon just outside Exeter

 We are passionate about poultry and have a great deal of experience in all aspects of their husbandry.

 We breed and supply at the farm :-

 - A great supply of Point of lay Chickens including blue egg layers

 - Quail, hatching eggs, day old and point of lay